twomice/com.joineryhq.profcond/README.md

   its key is 'onload' and its value is an array in the form of [condition-success];
   upon page load, the state described in this rule is applied unconditionally.

+### "limit"
+Optional array defining a regular expression that will limit the forms on which this rule is applied.
+Because [page-type] and [page-id] already facilitate limiting rules to specific events and contribution pages, this "limit" array is only expected to be useful in the case of multi-participant event registrations, in which the primary participant form has the formId "Register", and additional participant forms have the formId "Participant_1", "Participant_2", etc. The "limit" definition provides a way to specify that certain rules should only apply on the "Register" formId, or one or more of the additional participant forms.

+### [limit-regex-pattern]
+String.
+A pattern to be used in `new RegExp('[limit-regex-pattern]', '[limit-regex-flags]').
+If the regular expression does not matche the formId value (see "limit"), this rule will not be used at all on the page.

+### [limit-regex-flags]
+String.
+A pattern to be used in `new RegExp('[limit-regex-pattern]', '[limit-regex-flags]').
+Optional, and probably not needed in any case; but see https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions#Advanced_searching_with_flags for more on regular expression flags.

 ### [condition-type]
 A string indicating how the conditions should be joined.
 One of:
 * any_of: If any condition is met, the conditions are considered passing.